hyperledger/fabric-sdk-py/CONTRIBUTING.md

 * If you need to refine the patch further as the reviewers may suggest, you can change on the same branch, and commit the new code with `git commit -a --amend`, and then use the `git review` command again.

+## Maintainers

+The project’s [Maintainers](MAINTAINERS.md) are responsible for reviewing and merging all patches submitted for review and they guide the over-all technical direction of the project within the guidelines established by the Hyperledger Technical Steering Committee (TSC).

+## Becoming a maintainer

+The project’s maintainers will, from time-to-time, consider adding or removing a maintainer.
+An existing maintainer can submit a change set to the [Maintainers](MAINTAINERS.md) file.
+A nominated Contributor may become a Maintainer by a majority approval of the proposal by the existing Maintainers.
+Once approved, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group.
+Maintainers may be removed by explicit resignation, for prolonged inactivity (3 or more months), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
+A maintainer removed for inactivity should be restored following a sustained resumption of contributions and reviews (a month or more) demonstrating a renewed commitment to the project.

 ## License <a name="license"></a>
 Hyperledger Fabric-SDK-Py software uses the [Apache License Version 2.0](LICENSE) software license.